T. J. Gibbs

-Temple Dupree "T. J." Gibbs Jr. (born October 9, 1997) is an American professional basketball player who last played for Krka of the Slovenian League.
+Temple Dupree "T. J." Gibbs Jr. (born October 9, 1997) is an American basketball coach and former professional player who is a graduate assistant for the UConn Huskies of the Big East Conference.
 He played college basketball for the Notre Dame Fighting Irish.

 Early life and high school career

 A native of Scotch Plains, New Jersey, Gibbs began playing basketball at the age of eight.
 In middle school, he scored 30 points in the first half of a tournament.
 Gibbs attended Seton Hall Prep.
 He averaged 18.6 points per game as a sophomore.
 Gibbs averaged 19.9 points, 4 rebounds, 3.2 assists and 1.7 steals per game as a junior, earning Second Team All-State recognition.
 As a senior, he averaged 20.6 points, 4.2 rebounds, 3.6 assists and 2.4 steals per game.
 Gibbs finished as Seton Hall Prep’s all-time leading scorer with 1,987 points.
 A consensus four-star recruit, he committed to playing college basketball for Notre Dame, choosing the Fighting Irish over offers from Seton Hall, Oklahoma, Rutgers, Providence, Georgetown and Boston College.